-Capital resources will be managed to ensure there is sufficient capital to meet business requirements over the planning horizon, whilst taking account of potential stress.
+Capital resources will continue to be managed to ensure there is sufficient capital to meet business requirements over the planning horizon, whilst taking account of potential stress.
 This will include:

-- Providing an optimal capital mix for the ICBCS Group - Continuing to ensure that the Group is adequately positioned to respond to regulatory capital rules under CRD IV, taking into account the phase-in requirements and the required regulatory capital buffers - Ensure there is adequate capital to support the ICBCS business model and strategy.
+- Ensuring an optimal capital mix for the ICBCS Group, taking into account the different forms of capital resources (e.g. Tier 1 and Tier 2 capital) available to ICBCS - Continuing to ensure that the Group is adequately positioned to respond to regulatory capital rules under CRD IV, taking into account the phase-in requirements and the required regulatory capital buffers